Cultural impact of Whitney Houston: As a gay icon

 A Pride mural featuring Houston and other gay icons is shown in Puerto Vallarta.

 In the early 1980s, Houston was in a same-sex relationship with Robyn Crawford.
 In 1986, the LGBT magazine publication The Advocate reported that one of Houston's concerts at the Boston Common in Boston raised $30,000 for the AIDS Action Committee of Massachusetts and the Gay and Lesbian Counseling Service.
 Since then Houston became an activist for the fight against HIV and AIDS during the first decade of the AIDS epidemic.
 The Whitney Houston Foundation for Children, in particular, focused on helping children who suffered from HIV/AIDS, among other issues.
 In 1990, Whitney took part in Arista Records' 15th anniversary gala, which was an AIDS benefit, where she sang "I Wanna Dance with Somebody (Who Loves Me)", "Greatest Love of All" and, with cousin Dionne Warwick, "That's What Friends Are For".
 A year later, Whitney participated in the Reach Out & Touch Someone AIDS vigil at London in September 1991 while she was finishing her historic ten-date residency at London's Wembley Arena; there, she stressed the importance of AIDS research and addressing HIV stigma.

 In June 1999, Whitney gave a surprise performance at the 13th Annual New York City Lesbian & Gay Pride Dance at one of the city's West Side piers.
 According to Instinct magazine, Houston's unannounced performance at the Piers "ushered in a new era that would eventually make high-profile artists performing at LGBTQ events virtually commonplace".
 Before hitting the stage, Houston was asked by MTV veejay John Norris why she decided to attend the event.
 Houston replied, "We're all God's children, honey".
 In May 2000, Houston made the cover of Out magazine.

+In the same year of her Out interview, Houston released her first greatest hits compilation, Whitney: The Greatest Hits, which was released as a two-CD set.
+While Disc One, titled "Cool Down", was a selection of her love ballads, Disc Two, titled "Throw Down", featured mostly house and club remixes primarily aimed at her gay audience as a substitution of her uptempo hits, which was hailed at the time as a "bold move", that helped "repositioned Houston in the marketplace alongside emerging dancefloor divas of the day J-Lo & Britney."
+In its review of The Greatest Hits, the New York Daily News remarked "In her dance mixes, she exudes an erotic dynamism that no one else has the lung power to match.
+This isn't just an ecstatic piece of party music – it utterly redefines Houston as an artist."